 This effectively creates two processes:

-One process takes answers and threads from the newsgroup and compresses them to reuseable, tested and tried articles.
-Context-dependent information from a USENET thread, losely distributed over multiple articles, becomes context-independent, is peer reviewed and available in the much tighter format of a FAQ article.
+One process takes answers and threads from the newsgroup and compresses them to reusable, tested and tried articles.
+Context-dependent information from a USENET thread, loosely distributed over multiple articles, becomes context-independent, is peer reviewed and available in the much tighter format of a FAQ article.
 This process improves information.

 Dealing with Atavism

 USENET is showered with a constant rain of newbies.
 Usually, big loads of newbies in a short time lead to group degeneration, spontaneous topic combustion (“flamewars”) and loss of directed discussion activity at group level.
 This phenomenon is called “September ” because before 1993 the month of September was the time when new students at the Universities hit the network.